jaspector

 Any new structure or addition to an existing structure that is not portable, except structures used strictly for agricultural use only.
 The county FAQ also says permits are required for garages, new buildings, and additions.

-Typical processing time is A two-day waiting period for plan review is stated, but some plans may require more time.
+Building permit processing times in unincorporated Jefferson County, TN typically run A two-day waiting period for plan review is stated, but some plans may require more time.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Jefferson County, TN.
 The following work is generally exempt: Structures used strictly for agricultural use only; Portable structures, as described by county FAQ, are generally outside the permit trigger for nonportable structures.
+When in doubt, confirm with the local building department before starting work.